-The recorded net OPEB liability of \$11.18 billion as of June 30, 2019 takes into consideration the adoption of GASB 75, under which the District is required to recognize in full its total net OPEB liability rather than on an incremental basis.
-According to the LAO's "Update on School District Retiree Health Benefits," dated September 25, 2017, the District's OPEB liability at the time of such report accounted for over 50% of the total OPEB liability of school districts in the State.
-However, the District has since taken steps to (i) reduce its OPEB liability through a more cost-effective healthcare plan and (ii) begin to pre-fund its OPEB liability by making deposits from time to time to an irrevocable trust when its reserves exceed the 5% Minimum Reserve Threshold, subject to board approval.
+The District's net OPEB liability takes into consideration the adoption of GASB 75, under which the District is required to recognize in full its total net OPEB liability rather than on an incremental basis.
+Over the past few years, the District has taken steps to (i) reduce its OPEB liability through a more cost-effective healthcare plan and (ii) pre-fund its OPEB liability by making deposits from time to time to an irrevocable trust when its reserves exceed the 5% Minimum Reserve Threshold, subject to District Board approval.